Sign up to our Newsletter

 Last but not least, the overall tuition costs and other expenses associated with law school can be a critical factor in deciding whether law school is worth it.

-It’s not news that law school often comes with a hefty price tag, averaging approximately $84,558 for in-state students and $147,936 for out-of-state students and those wishing to attend private universities.
+It’s not news that law school often comes with a hefty price tag, averaging approximately $53,230 a year across the board.

 In addition to tuition fees, you’ll also have to consider basic living expenses, textbooks, and course materials.
 While there are ways to subsidize these fees through grants, scholarships, alternative funding, or simply applying for cheaper programs, most students come out of law school with large amounts of debt.